MeenaThiyagu/ToDoApp/README.md

 `menu` with navigation links;`footer`and other components such as `welcome`,`login` are designed with bootstrap and css `routerLink` doesn't load entire page whereas href does.

+## Independent Authentication Service component:ng g s service/newService

+    Some common logics are given in Authentication Service.
+    Common logic used by the components are written in service.
+    Accessed by Dependency injection via constructors of the components

 ## Insights